-Aggregate for use in Project construction or maintenance shall, to the greatest extent possible, be sourced from existing sites, or from within the Project footprint.
-Should existing aggregate sources be of insufficient quantities or inadequate material quality, development of additional sites shall, to the greatest extent possible, be limited to sites identified in the Project EIS and shown on Figure 9.2A-15.
+As indicated, aggregate for use in Project construction or maintenance shall, to the greatest extent possible, be sourced from existing sites, or from within the Project development area (PDA) and not be acquired from below the groundwater level.
+Existing sites that have been inactive and become active during the migratory bird breeding season (April 1- August 31) will be investigated for the presence of migratory bird nests (e.g., swallow colonies, common nighthawk nests) prior to quarry reactivation.
+Should existing aggregate sources be of insufficient quantities or inadequate material quality, development of additional sites shall, to the greatest extent possible, be limited to sites identified in the Project EIS and shown on Figure 9.2A-15 (Appendix 1).

-Proposed quarries that are not currently active or identified in the EIS are subject to a site selection analysis to be approved by MI.
-The analysis will include a review of the Environmental Protection Plan (EPP) so that proposed quarry sites will not interfere with sensitive features such as:
+Proposed quarries that are not currently active or identified in the Project EIS are subject to a site selection analysis to be approved by Manitoba Transportation and Infrastructure.
+The analysis will include a review of the Environmental Protection Plan (EPP) mapbooks and/or a separate biophysical review so that proposed quarry sites will not interfere with sensitive features such as:

-- heritage resources and known cultural sites - sensitive wildlife habitat including species at risk and migratory birds (e.g., active swallow nesting colonies) - surface water, fish or fish habitat - groundwater - other sensitive sites (e.g. mineral licks or other materials placed in the field that may attract wildlife)
+- heritage resources and known cultural sites - sensitive vegetation and wildlife habitat including for species at risk (e.g., red-headed woodpecker, eastern whip-poor-will) - surface water, fish or fish habitat - groundwater - other sensitive sites (e.g., large stick nests, large mammal dens, mineral licks or other materials placed in the field that may attract wildlife)

 Environmentally Sensitive Sites (ESSs), including those listed above, will be identified to the extent practicable prior to quarry development.
-ESSs may also be identified during the construction period and brought to the attention of the Construction Supervisor and/or MI Contract Administrator, to take appropriate mitigative action.
+If any additional ESSs are identified during the construction period they will be brought to the attention of the Monitor, Inspector, or Contract Administrator, to take appropriate mitigative action.